Backgammon match strategy: 1-away, 3-away (Post-Crawford game) - "the trick"

-While it is technically correct for the trailer to cube at the first opportunity, the leader's takepoint is less than 10% at this score so it can sometimes be beneficial for the trailer to wait until there's a larger advantage.
+While it is technically correct for the trailer to cube at the first opportunity, the leader's takepoint is less than 10% at this score, so it can sometimes be beneficial for the trailer to wait until there's a larger advantage.
 Since the 1-away 2-away and 1-away 1-away are almost equivalent, the leader gives away almost nothing by accepting the cube.

 By waiting, the trailer gives the leader the chance to mistakenly drop, allowing the trailer to "steal" a point.
-However, while the leader's takepoint is very low based on single-point losses, gammons are very costly with the cube on 2 so the leader should not take positions with significant gammon chances.
+However, while the leader's take point is very low based on single-point losses, gammons are very costly with the cube on 2, so the leader should not take positions with significant gammon chances.

 Equivalent to Money Game (EMG)

 For match play, Equivalent to Money Game (EMG) is commonly used to evaluate performance instead of (non-normalized) equity based only on match winning chances (MWC).
 Analyzing errors based on match winning chances results in the same error having very different changes in equity at different match scores.
-For instance, a checker-play mistake giving up 10% game-winning chances at the beginning of a 17 point match loses less than 1% MWC, but at a score of 16-16 it would lose the full 10% MWC.
+For instance, a checker-play mistake giving up 10% game-winning chances at the beginning of a 17 point match loses less than 1% MWC, but at a score of 16-16, it would lose the full 10% MWC.
 As Jeremy Bagai puts it, "The magnitude of an error's lost MWC tells us more about when the error occurs within the match than about the quality of the error in the abstract."